Medical Malpractice Lawyer in Tampa, FL

 A Johns Hopkins Study revealed that medical errors have ranked as the third leading cause of death in the United States.
 Only heart disease and cancer claim more lives.
 When medical malpractice causes an injury, our legal team might be able to file legal action against the hospital, healthcare provider, nurse, or physician who acted negligently.
 When a healthcare provider’s treatment for your condition falls below the normal standard of care for that condition and you are put in danger of being injured or dying, medical malpractice has occurred.

 To sum it up, if a healthcare provider doesn’t act in the same manner that other medical professionals with the same training, they could be liable for any injuries or damages that result.
 These medical errors could happen when you are suffering injuries from an on the job accident or a car accident, which just adds to the challenges that you are facing as you try to recover.
 You might even spend time in the hospital.
 Don’t just let the negligent parties get by with hurting you.
-Contact the experienced medical malpractice attorneys at Burnetti, P.A. to get the help you need during this challenging time.
+Contact the experienced medical malpractice lawyer at Burnetti, P.A. to get the help you need during this challenging time.

 If you or a family member has suffered injuries because of the negligence of a physician, nurse, nursing assistant, or some other healthcare provider you might be able to be compensated if you enlist the help of a Tampa medical malpractice lawyer.
 To see if we can help you, complete the online information form or call our office to schedule a free initial case evaluation.

 Hiring a Skilled Medical Malpractice Lawyer is Important for Your Tampa Medical Malpractice Claim

 Other personal injury claims are not the same as medical malpractice claims.
 These claims have two areas of expertise, medicine and law intertwined.
 Medical malpractice cases are very complicated and require an experienced lawyer’s skills and detail who is knowledgeable in handling both of those areas of expertise.
 You want to choose a medical malpractice lawyer who:

 - Understands the medical field